UBC-Baja-SAE/firmware/README.md

-# firmware

-Some updates to the firmware README.md..
+# UBC Baja SAE Firmware

+## Overview

+This repository contains firmware which will be used for the mechatronics systems for our vehicle.